 Students of Color - Personalized Payment Plan

 Profound racial disparities in maternal and infant health outcomes exist in the United States today.
 When compared to white maternal and infant health outcomes, non-white families experience increased rates of harm (morbidity and mortality).
 African Americans are most severely affected: The fetal death rate for African Americans is more than twice that of non-Hispanic whites, while the maternal mortality rate for African Americans is more than three times that of non-Hispanic whites.
 We believe that midwifery care can help improve these outcomes and reduce racial disparities.
 Additionally, there is a need for more midwives of color so that every client has access to a midwife from the client's own culture.
 While NMI is not able to participate in the Grand Challenge by offering scholarships for students of color, aspiring midwives of color have the option to work with NMI staff to design a more flexible and personalized payment plan than our standard payment plan.
-Applicants may contact the NMI office and self-identify as students of color to begin the process.
+Applicants may contact the NMI office to begin the process.
 We look forward to working with you to create a personalized payment plan.

 Tuition Frequently Asked Questions